shorn/cdk-ipv6-toy/doc/aws-ipv6-issues.md

 ### You CANNOT use EC2 Instance Connect with IPv6-only instances

-This the "service", rather than the endpoint functionality.
+This is the "service", rather than the endpoint functionality.

 >The instance does not have a public IPv4 address
 >To connect using the EC2 Instance Connect browser-based client, the instance must have a public IPv4 address.